CDT (TV station): Programming

 CDT is affiliated to Network 10, but sources programming from two stations.
-10 Central North is sourced from TVQ Brisbane, and airs 10 News Queensland nightly at 5pm, as well as sports and events live in the Brisbane market.10 Central South is sourced from ATV Melbourne, including 10 News First: Victoria nightly at 5pm and live Melbourne-based sports and events, especially during the winter months.
+10 Central North is sourced from TVQ Brisbane, and airs 10 News Queensland nightly at 5pm, as well as sports and events live in the Brisbane market.
+10 Central South is sourced from ATV Melbourne, including 10 News First: Victoria nightly at 5pm and live Melbourne-based sports and events, especially during the winter months.
 10 Central South is sourced from TEN Sydney, including 10 News New South Wales nightly at 5pm and live Sydney-based sports and events, especially during the summer months.
-10 Drama Central and 10 Comedy Central South are also sourced from ATV Melbourne (during the winter months) and TEN Sydney (during the summer months), while 10 Peach Central North is from TVQ Brisbane (during the winter and summer months).
+10 Drama Central and 10 Comedy Central South are also sourced from ATV Melbourne (during the winter months) and TEN Sydney (during the summer months), while 10 Comedy Central North is from TVQ Brisbane (during the winter and summer months).

 Previously they broadcast Network 10 programming across their primary and multi channels, through 10 Central North relaying the Melbourne feed of ATV while 10 Central South continued to relay the Adelaide feed of ADS, the stations had also carried the Melbourne and Adelaide schedules of 10 Comedy and 10 Drama through their secondary services.

 News and current affairs

-CDT simulcasts the weekday edition of 10 News from TVQ-10 in Brisbane (north) and TEN-10 in Sydney (south), along with the weekend edition from TEN-10 in Sydney.
+CDT simulcasts the weekday edition of 10 News from TVQ-10 in Brisbane (north) and TEN-10 in Sydney (south), along with the weekend edition of 10 News from TEN-10 in Sydney.